Mowing for winter

 A simple way to remove weeds and fertilise the lawn at the same time is by using Yates Weed n Feed Double Action Hose On.
 The Yates Weed’n’Feed range includes hose-on and dry formulations, Yates Weed n Feed Double Action Granular.
 Check directions to make sure that the product is right for your grass.
 If you don’t know what sort of grass you have, take some samples to a horticulturist to have it identified.

 If your lawn isn't thick and healthy over winter, moss can quickly take over and crowd out the grass.
 Late winter to early spring is an ideal time to keep moss in check.
 Yates Weed'n'Feed Mosskiller is super-easy to apply.

 Spiking and aerating

-At the end of winter, soils often compacted, so the lawn will benefit from a good spiking.
-Do this by energetically pushing a fork as far as possible vertically into the soil or, if you’re really keen, hiring a mechanical aerator.
-If your soil type is clay based an application of Liquid Gypsum will help break up the clay, improving drainage and porosity.
+At the end of winter, lawn soil is often compacted, so the lawn will benefit from a good spiking while the soil is moist.
+Do this by energetically pushing a fork as far as possible vertically into the soil or, if you want to save your back, hiring a mechanical aerator.
+The fork method is quite hard work, but it pays off!

 If your soil type is clay-based an application of gypsum will help break up the clay, improving drainage and porosity.
 A good trick to aerate heavy moist clay is to use a small garden auger fitted into a strong battery drill.
 You can drill the auger in, reverse the drill and back it out to make a nice deep spiral aeration hole, which you can then water gypsum into.
 In fair warning, it's a very laborious task to work your way around a lawn, but it creates an excellent result.